 Here’s my family’s Beef Hash recipe.
 I think you’ll love it!

-- 1 baking potato, peeled and diced
+- 1 large baking potato, scrubbed and diced

 - 2 ribs celery, diced

-- 1 cup water
+- 1 cup drippings from roast beef

-- 1 teaspoon all-purpose flour
+- 1 teaspoon cornstarch

 - salt and pepper to taste

-- Salt and pepper to taste.
+- Salt and pepper to taste and serve.

 From the Add a Pinch recipe archives.
 Originally published 2011.
 Updated August 2017.